codezakh/onelife/poe-world-implementation-docs/prd.md

     def save(self, world_model: WorldModelProtocol[MetadataT], experience_buffer: ExperienceBufferProtocol[MetadataT]) -> None: ...
     def load(self) -> Optional[tuple[WorldModelProtocol[MetadataT], ExperienceBufferProtocol[MetadataT]]]: ...

+# Expert Execution Protocols
+class ExpertFunction(Protocol[MetadataT]):
+    """Protocol defining the interface that all expert functions must implement."""

+    def __call__(
+        self,
+        current_state: MetadataT,
+        action: str,
+        **context: Any
+    ) -> None:
+        """
+        Execute this expert's logic on the current state.

+        Args:
+            current_state: The symbolic state to modify (mutated in-place)
+            action: The action being taken
+            **context: Additional context (e.g., touch_side, touch_percent)

+        Note:
+            This function should modify current_state in-place by assigning RandomValues objects to attributes that the expert has an opinion about.
+            Attributes not modified are assumed to have uniform distributions.
+        """
+        ...

+class ExpertCompilerProtocol(Protocol[MetadataT]):
+    """Protocol for compiling expert source code into executable functions."""

+    def compile_expert(self, expert: ProgrammaticExpert) -> ExpertFunction[MetadataT]:
+        """Compile an expert's source code into an executable function."""
+        ...

+    def validate_expert(self, expert: ProgrammaticExpert) -> bool:
+        """Check if an expert can be compiled successfully."""
+        ...

+class ExpertExecutorProtocol(Protocol[MetadataT]):
+    """Protocol for executing compiled experts safely with error handling."""

+    def execute_expert(
+        self,
+        expert_func: ExpertFunction[MetadataT],
+        state: MetadataT,
+        action: str,
+        **context: Any
+    ) -> MetadataT:
+        """Execute an expert function safely, returning the modified state."""
+        ...

+class ExpertCompilationError(Exception):
+    """Raised when an expert's source code cannot be compiled or executed.""" pass

 ```
 ---
 Here is the next part of the document, detailing the component implementations and the learning pipeline.